gwen-interpreter/gwen/README.md

 gwen
 ====

-_A Given-When-Then automation platform._

 Gwen is a [Gherkin DSL](https://github.com/cucumber/cucumber/wiki/Gherkin) interpreter that accepts feature specifications as input and produces dynamically executing instructions as output.
 It has an abstracted evaluation engine allowing you to prescribe what DSL you want to support and define what things you want to automate.
-Any custom owned or publically shared engine implementation can be mixed into the interpreter.
+Any user owned or publically shared engine implementation can be mixed into the interpreter.
 We have developed the following engine and shared it here for everyone to use: